How should we care for our countryside?

-Sharing how you currently use Surrey's countryside sites and what your future priorities for them will be is vital to help shape this strategy.
-Your responses will be taken into account and considered by SCC's cabinet in early 2019.
-Councillor Mike Goodman calls for residents to help shape plans in the video below.
+Sharing how you currently use Surrey's countryside sites and your future priorities for them is vital to help shape this strategy.
+Your responses will be taken into account and considered by SCC's Cabinet in early 2019.

-You can share your views online until 3 December.
+You can share your views about caring for the countryside online until 3 December.